seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 / O, pardon me!

 **Second Country Folk**
-By any means; our thing of learning says so--
+By any means; our thing of learning says so -
 Where he himself will edify the Duke
 Most parlously in our behalfs.
 He's excellent i' th' woods,
 Bring him to th' plains, his learning makes no cry.